natqe/hooks-for-react/README.md

 This hook is like a combination of `useState`, `useMemo` and `useRef` hooks at once.

+**Performance savings**: This hook gives you the ability to apply logic on the go, and saves you unnecessary component rendering by eliminating the need to use `React` `useEffect` to update the state in certain scenarios.

 Returns a stateful value, and a function to update it + a ref to the state value.

 **Definition**